 Besides some of the biggest obvious benefits the virtual counterpart technology has to offer to the aerospace industry such as completely automating maintenance and monitoring part durability, the third biggest advantage of it is that by having full transparency on the components of an aircraft, engineers are able to see which parts are experiencing weight strain.
 For instance, an aircraft that carries cargo often has a lot of limitations in terms of how many goods it is able to carry without imposing any risks to flight attendants or compromising the safety of the airplane itself.
 At the moment, it is virtually impossible to make an accurate estimate of exactly how many goods can be carried without increasing risks.
 Because of this, pilots must underperform and fly with less cargo to ensure safety.
 However, if they would start twinning aircraft and work on simulating flights, they could accurately assess how many goods the plane is able to carry with extreme accuracy down to every single gram.

 Now, you might think that this sounds too good to be true and to some extent, it is, but not in terms of the capabilities of the technology.
 Simply put, there are a lot of factors that need to be taken into consideration when judging the overall weight a plane can carry during travel.
 Some of those factors include weather conditions and air pressure that is present on certain heights most cargo planes fly in.
 Virtual Twin cannot exactly simulate weather, but it can gather data with every single flight an aircraft experiences and then take the gained intel to make accurate stipulations that are then thrown into the equation of determining weight limits.
 Put it this way – the more data the digital algorithm gathers, the more accurate the estimates are.
-It is only a matter of executing a couple dozen flights with an aircraft before the data of digital twin can be fully trusted.
+It is only a matter of executing a couple of dozen flights with an aircraft before the data of digital twin can be fully trusted.

 Let us give you a prime example of the current situation in terms of airplane weight monitoring.
 Every single aircraft that is designed to carry people or cargo have a set weight standard which is calculated manually.
 The Boeing 737-800 has a maximum load weight of 80,000 kilos on average.
 The problem is that it is only an average and most likely the weight is underestimated.
 By using a virtual twin, the exact weight can be determined in real-time.
 The truth is, we have already conducted such tests for our partners here at Challenge Advisory.
 By using digital simulations that are directly connected to aircraft, we have revealed that the total load weight can be increased up to 23% and that the standard weight limits that are imposed on flight operations tend to be far off from reality.
 23% of increased load weight is a huge deal for any aerospace service company out there, especially when you consider the fact, that it can be increased 100% safely, without compromising safety.